oakeley/lunarlander/README.md

 introduce non-linearity, allowing the network to learn complex relationships between states and actions.

+The DQN version is here: https://github.com/oakeley/lunarlander/blob/main/dqn_epsilon_lander.py

+For the homework, it was suggested that we update to use A2C which you can find in https://github.com/oakeley/lunarlander/blob/main/a2c-epsilon_lander.py

 ## 1. Neural Network Architecture (DQN class):
 ----------------------